Growth of automorphisms of virtually special groups: Enhanced JSJ trees

 We now discuss the construction of canonical splittings.
-After some preliminary material, \Cref{subsub:invariant_defspace} is concerned with finding an $\mc{O}$--invariant deformation space using accessibility.
-Then \Cref{subsub:invariant_splitting} --- which contains the core of the argument --- constructs an $\mc{O}$--invariant splitting within a (suitable) $\mc{O}$--invariant deformation space.
+After some preliminary material, \Cref{subsub:invariant_defspace} finds an $\mc{O}$--invariant deformation space using accessibility.
+Then \Cref{subsub:invariant_splitting} constructs an $\mc{O}$--invariant splitting within a (suitable) $\mc{O}$--invariant deformation space.
 Finally, in \Cref{subsub:special_consequences}, we restrict to special groups and prove \Cref{thm:Z_s-splitting}.